mhscott/mhscott.github.io/_posts/2020-02-22-a-tale-of-two-element-formulations.md

 The force-based formulation (`forceBeamColumn` in OpenSees) uses the known equilibrium solution for a beam--the one you learned in statics--to interpolate constant axial force and linear bending moment along the element length.
 Compatibility between section deformations and element deformations is satisfied in an average sense.

 To improve the computed solution with force-based elements, we increase the number of integration points in an element.
-For the W14x90, we will use one element with $$N_p$$ = 3, 4, and 5 integration points.
+For the W14x90, we will use one element with _N<sub>p</sub>_=3, 4, and 5 integration points.
 The integration is Gauss-Lobatto, which places an integration point at the element ends to capture the extreme flexural response.

 ![Force-based frame element with Gauss-Lobatto integration](/assets/images/fbbcProppedCantilever.png)